vurentjie/glycin_krita/README.md

 This assumes you have installed the [Loupe Image Viewer](https://apps.gnome.org/Loupe/) from [FlatHub](https://flathub.org/apps/org.gnome.Loupe).

-If you are using a Gnome 45 desktop environment that comes with Loupe pre-installed then install paths will be different.
-Please check the [Gnome 45 section](https://github.com/vurentjie/glycin_krita#gnome-45-install) below.
+If you are using a Gnome 45 desktop environment that comes with Loupe pre-installed.
+Unfortunately this is not currently working for that environment.
+Fix is pending.

 > Please note if you uninstall or re-install Loupe Image Viewer, then you will need to copy these files again.